 Reverend Nancy Enderle

-Reverend Nancy Enderle is an ordained Presbyterian Church (USA) clergy who has served congregations in New York, Illinois, and Wisconsin, and served as Interim Executive Director of the Covenant Network of Presbyterians where she guided the national organization to generate positive momentum toward full inclusion and ordination of LGBTQ Presbyterians in the PC(USA).
-She leads retreats and workshops around the country and in 2018 completed the Living School, a program of the Center for Action and Contemplation, where she experienced the transformative teachings about contemplation and spiritual practices by Father Richard Rohr, Dr. James Finley, and the Rev. Dr. Cynthia Bourgeault.
+Rev. Nancy Enderle has served as co-director of the CCR since 2019.
+Beginning in 2023, she assumed responsibilities as director of the CCR.
+She is joined in this work by manager of clergy programming and communications, Rev. Kathleen Owens.
+Nancy is an ordained Presbyterian Church (USA) clergy who has served congregations in New York, Illinois and Wisconsin, and served as Interim Executive Director of the Covenant Network of Presbyterians where she guided the national organization to generate positive momentum toward full inclusion and ordination of LGBTQ Presbyterians in the PC(USA).
+She leads retreats and workshops around the country and in 2018 completed the Living School, a program of the Center for Action and Contemplation, where she experienced the transformative teachings about contemplation and spiritual practices by Father Richard Rohr, Dr. James Finley and the Rev. Dr. Cynthia Bourgeault.
 Nancy and her husband, Gordon, live in Madison, Wisconsin.

 Contact Nancy Enderle at